NTR1991/aprendizaje-fullstack/php/03-advanced-php/26-filecreate-write/README.md

-# 📘 PHP Include
+# 📘 PHP File Create/Write

 ## 📋 Description

-A PHP script demonstrating the use of `include`, `require`, `include_once`, and `require_once` to organize code into multiple files in real-world business scenarios, including configuration management, product listing, shopping cart, and order management systems.
+A PHP script demonstrating how to create and write files in real-world business scenarios, including generating employee records, managing product inventories with CSV files, and creating automated invoice systems.

 ---

 ## 🎯 Learning Objectives

-- Understanding `include` and `require` statements
-- Understanding `include_once` and `require_once`
+- Creating files with fopen() and "w" mode
-- Reusing code across multiple files
+- Writing to files with fwrite()
-- Organizing code into separate files (config, functions, products, cart, orders)
-- Difference between `include` and `require`
+- Creating and writing with file_put_contents()
-- When to use `include_once` and `require_once`
+- Appending to files with FILE_APPEND and "a" mode
+- Writing CSV files with fputcsv()
+- Creating directories with mkdir()
+- Checking if a file exists with file_exists()
+- Generating unique filenames with date()
-- Applying include in real-world business scenarios
+- Applying file writing in real-world business scenarios

 ---